Indian Motorcycle: Roadmaster (2015– )

 The Indian Roadmaster was introduced at the 2014 Sturgis Motorcycle Rally shortly before the Scout.
 The Roadmaster is a Chieftain with an added trunk, front fairing lowers, heated seats, heated grips, LED headlights, passenger floorboards, and a rear crash bar.
 The Roadmaster had been developed before the Chieftain.
 Cycle World recorded 72.4 hp @ 4,440 rpm and 102.7 lbft @ 2,480 rpm at the rear tire.
 They also recorded a tested 1/4 mile time of 13.91 seconds at 94.44 mph and a 0 to 60 mph acceleration at 5.2 seconds, a 60 to 0 mph braking distance of 125 ft, and fuel economy of 35.9 mpgus.

 Chief Dark Horse (2016– )

 The 2016 Indian Dark Horse was introduced on Valentine's Day 2015.
 It is based on a Chief Classic painted in flat black, with the driving lights, oil cooler, analog fuel gauge, passenger pillion seat and passenger pegs removed.

 Chieftain Dark Horse (2016– )

 The 2016 Indian Chieftain Dark Horse was introduced in May 2016.
-It has a full fairing and hard saddlebags, but lacks other accessories in the Chieftain line.
+It has a full fairing and hard saddlebags, and carries the same accessories and features of the standard Chieftain.
 It has a claimed 126 lbft @ 3000 rpm and a dry weight of 803 lb.